RenqiChen/Virtual-Scientists-v2/README.md

 ```
 cd camel-master
 pip install --upgrade pip setuptools
-pip install -e .  # This will install dependencies as specified in pyproject.toml
+pip install -e .  # This will install dependencies as specified in pyproject.toml and install camel in editable mode
 ```
 Then, install the following necessary packages.
 ```